If you were to ask me how I would describe the year 2020, I will tell you plainly, “2020 has been the Year of Fear.”

 Fear is NOT the fruit of the spirit.

 Our fears reveal our idols.
-In other words, we fear what we worship.
+In other words, we worship what we fear and vice versa.

 This is a spiritual battle first and foremost.